yuetan031/FedPCL/README.md

 ```

 ## Options
 The default values for various paramters parsed to the experiment are given in ```options.py```.
-Details are given some of those parameters:
+Details about some of those parameters are given here.

 * ```--dataset:```  Default: 'digit'.
 Options: 'digit', 'office', 'domainnet'.
 * ```--num_classes:```  Default: 10.